C. M. Newton: Alabama

 In 1968, legendary football coach and athletic director Paul "Bear" Bryant, who had been the coach for the University of Kentucky's football team during Newton's playing days, called Rupp looking for someone to turn around the University of Alabama's basketball program.
 Rupp recommended Newton, who after twelve seasons at Transylvania, left Lexington for Tuscaloosa.

 In twelve seasons at Alabama, Newton led the Crimson Tide to a record of 211–123.
 Under Newton the Crimson Tide became the only school besides the University of Kentucky to win three straight Southeastern Conference titles (1974, 1975, and 1976).
 Newton also guided Alabama to four NIT and two NCAA tournament berths, prompting the school to name a recruiting suite in his honor in 2006.

 Just as he did at Transylvania, Newton recruited Alabama's first black player, Wendell Hudson, in 1969, integrating his second team in as many coaching stops.
-In addition, Newton would start five black players in a time of racial turbulance and progress.
+In addition, Newton would start five black players in a time of racial turbulence and progress.
 Center Leon Douglas said, "We knew Coach Newton (signed us) because he wanted to win.
 He wasn't trying to be a trailblazer.
-You have to respect a man for putting five black starters on the court when others said it was a no-no." On December 28, 1973, in a 65-55 win at Louisville Cardinals men's basketball, Newton started Douglas, Charles "Boonie" Russell, Charles Cleveland, T.R.
+You have to respect a man for putting five black starters on the court when others said it was a no-no." On December 28, 1973, in a 65–55 win at Louisville Cardinals men's basketball, Newton started Douglas, Charles "Boonie" Russell, Charles Cleveland, T.R.
 Dunn and Ray Odums for the first all-black starting line-up in SEC history, and a team that would win the SEC season title.